Objective of Step 2.3

 or

-In the graphic-area, the Pin-Joint is in the model again.
+In the graphics-area, the Pin-Joint is in the model again.

 The Parts are kinematically-defined again - and Green.